 Selection Process (fiction and poetry fellowships only)

 - Q: Could you give me an idea of how you go about selecting your poetry and fiction fellows?
 A: Sure.
-Early in March, staff members separate the applicants' manuscripts from their other application materials using a number-coding system.
-At that point, the anonymous fiction manuscripts go to a panel of fiction judges and the anonymous poetry manuscripts go to a panel of poetry judges.
+Submittable applications are made anonymous to everyone but the Program Coordinator; only the writing samples themselves are visible to the committee.
+These anonymous fiction manuscripts are assigned to a panel of fiction judges, and the anonymous poetry manuscripts are assigned to a panel of poetry judges.
 The judges then read and evaluate the manuscripts, narrowing down the field until each panel has selected the fellowship recipients and several alternates.
 Judges who recognize work by former students or personal acquaintances recuse themselves with respect to that work.
-Only after the judges have made their final decisions are the selected manuscripts matched up with the applicants' other materials.
-This is the first time the judges learn the names of, and other information about, the persons selected.
+Only after the judges have chosen and ranked the best manuscripts are those selected manuscripts matched up with the applicants' other materials.
+This is the first time the judges learn the names of, and other information about, the winners and alternates.

 - Q: Who are the judges?
-A: The exact composition of the fiction and poetry panels changes from year to year, but panels always consist of members of the creative writing faculty and current Institute fellows.
-There are generally five to seven judges on each committee.
-Because HEAF applicants must be former Wisconsin MFAs, however, those manuscripts go to an outside judge who publishes both fiction and poetry; the name of this judge is not revealed until the fellowship recipient is announced.
+A: The exact composition of the fiction and poetry panels changes from year to year, but panels always consist of members of the creative writing faculty, as well as current and former Institute fellows.
+There are at least five to seven judges on each final committee.
+Because HEAF applicants must be former Wisconsin MFAs, however, those manuscripts go to an outside judge; the name of this judge is not revealed until the fellowship recipient is announced.

 - Q: When and how will you let me know your decision?
 A: We make our decisions and email or phone the selected poetry, fiction, and HEAF fellows by May 1.
-Djerassi Playwriting Fellows are notified by June 1.
 As soon as we have all of our acceptances we post the names of our new fellows on this website and notify other applicants via e-mail of our selections.

 - Q: Is there a certain style of writing you favor?
 A: While selecting the fellows is a subjective process in which personal taste plays a large role, we do not intentionally restrict ourselves to certain styles of writing (as you will see if you read our fellows' books).
 Because the composition of our selection panel changes annually, it is hard to predict what kind of work will speak to a panel in a given year.
 All we can suggest is that you try not to second-guess the panel, but send in what you consider to be your very best work.